 6. Negotiate Taxi Rates

 My very favorite tip to give people who are traveling to Mexico for the first time is to always negotiate a taxi rate before you get in a taxi.
-It can be common for taxi drivers to mark up the fair if they believe you are a foreigner and don’t know the customary price for a fare.

-Once you get in the taxi, you are at the discretion of the driver and what they want to charge you.
 To avoid this situation, we recommend always telling the driver where you want to go first, asking the price, and then negotiating on the street.

 Once you reach a price you are comfortable with, you can get in and know that you are receiving a fair price.

-In places like Mexico City, it is very common and safe to use services such as Uber.
 Using Uber is generally safer in Mexico City as you can check out the driver before they arrive and you don’t have to deal with negotiating a fair or paying by cash.

 In smaller towns throughout Mexico—such as Tulum, Cancun, Guanajuato City, or Oaxaca City—it really depends on the town and whether or not Uber has arrived/is legal there yet or not.